pockerman/qubit-notes/how_to/2025-05-09-serving-images-with-expressJS.md

 Navigate to ```http://localhost:3000/``` and you should be able to access the view.
 As I already mentioned in the _Overview_, the way we serve a static file above, it's not necessarilly the way we want to organise our views.
+Note <a href="2025-05-10-handle-dynamic-pages-with-expressJS.md">qubit-note: Handle Dynamic Pages with ExpressJS</a> discusses how to handle dynamic views with ExpressJS

 ## References